pIlIp-d/PDF-Compressor/README.md

     -p FileOrFolder

-## compression rate
+## compression mode

 ----
 Varies on Input of File and gets better with larger Files.

 change `-m` parameter to get higher compression or higher quality.
 Combine with `--force-ocr` or `--no-ocr` to ensure the result to be with ocr/without

-if no special ocr mode is activated the pdf compression tries to compress through png split... and if the result is larger than the original the result gets replaced with a pdf that only is compressed via lossless pdf cpdfsqeeze.
+if no special ocr mode is activated the pdf gets compressed through png split... and if the result is larger than the original the result gets replaced with a pdf that only is compressed via lossless pdf cpdfsqeeze.
+smaller or larger according to your pdf file.

-Tiny files get Larger when the mode is set to high(~low compression).
+But be aware tiny files get Larger when the `--dpi` is set too high(~low compression).
+Small DPI means lower overall resolution.
 -> no OCR is saved and old document just gets compressed via cpdfsqeeze.
 Solution `-f` / `--force-ocd`

 ## Help